openebs-archive/cstor-csi/README.md

    `cstor.csi.openebs.io`

-3. OpenEBS CSI Controller will create a custom resource called `CStorVolumeClaim(CVC)` and returns the details of the newly created object back to Kubernetes.
-The `CVC`s will be monitored by the cstor-operator (embedded in m-apiserver).
-The cstor-operator will wait to proceed with provisioning a `CStorVolume` for a given `CVC` until the Kubernetes has scheduled the application using the PVC/CVC to a node in the cluster.
+3. OpenEBS CSI Controller will create a custom resource called `CStorVolumeConfig(CVC)` and returns the details of the newly created object back to Kubernetes.
+The `CVC`s will be monitored by the cvc-operator.
+The cvc-operator watches the CVC resources and creates the respected volume specific resources like CStorVolume(CV), Target deployement, CStorVolumeReplicas and K8s service.

-   This is in effect working like `waitforFirstConsumer`.

-4. When the node is assigned for the application, Kubernetes will invoke the `NodePublishVolume()` request with the node and the volume details - which includes the identifier of the CVC.

-   This API will then specify the node details in the CVC.

-   After updating the node id, the OpenEBS CStor CSI Driver - Node Service will wait for the CVC to be bound to an actual cStor Volume.

-5. The cstor-operator checks that node details are available on CVC, and proceeds with the cStor Volume Creation.
    Once the cStor Volume is created, the CVC is updated with the reference to the cStor Volume and change the status on CVC to bound.

-6. Node Component which was waiting on the CVC status will proceed to connect to the cStor volume.
+4. Node Component which was waiting on the CVC status to be `Bound` will proceed to connect to the cStor volume.

 Note: While the asynchronous handling of the Volume provisioning is in progress, the application pod may throw some errors like: